Ausiarm/T2A1_A_Workbook/README.md

 - [Source_1](https://ait.instructure.com/courses/3520/pages/mvc?module_item_id=272763)
 - [Source_2](https://towardsdatascience.com/everything-you-need-to-know-about-mvc-architecture-3c827930b4c1)

-## Q2 Pros and Cons of a Commonly Used DBMS
+## Section 2 Pros and Cons of a Commonly Used DBMS
 - PostgreSQL is one of a few of the larger and more commonly used Database Management Systems (here on referenced as DBMS's) in the commercial sphere.
 It is the database that will be focused on below and is very commonly utilized when developing rails applications.
 PostgreSQL is a relational database which means that data objects or entities stored within are linked to a primary key and can be associated with other tables within the database.
     - Advantages:
       1. Open source: Unlike other large DBMS on the market, PostgreSQL is open source and free to the public.
 This open source foundation has aided with the uptake of postgreSQL across the developing world as amateurs and professionals can make use of it and support its continual evolution in order to keep up with the market.